 The school or school district will promptly and reasonably investigate allegations of bullying and harassment.
 The principal or designee will be responsible for handling all complaints by students alleging bullying or harassment.
 The principal or designee will be responsible for handling all complaints by employees alleging bullying or harassment.

-Student Complaints
+Student Complaints following procedure.

-Students may file a complaint regarding school district policies, rules and regulations or other matters by complying with the following procedure.
 This procedure is strictly followed except in extreme cases.

+Students may file a written complaint, which may be found on the school website or a paper copy may be picked up from the school secretary, regarding school district policies, rules and regulations or other matters by complying with the